Subodh2801/Suicidal-Ideation-Detection-using-ML/README.md

 Then commit, so Git stops tracking it while the file can still sit on your drive.

-## Thanks to (third-party)

 - Labels and text: Suicide Watch dataset on Kaggle (see link above)
 - Code libraries: Flask, NumPy, pandas, scikit-learn, XGBoost, NLTK, sklearn-genetic, matplotlib, seaborn, joblib, and whatever pip pulls in
 - UI skin: stock HTML/CSS/JS under static/ from the template pack I started from

-If something in the readme does not match what you see in the code, the code wins.
-I tweak things sometimes.
-Still stuck?
-Email me at the address in Quick facts above.

-Sai Subodh